If you are planning a vacation to Walt Disney World, you have likely heard of big changes to the fastpass system.

 What is the Future of Fastpass Plus?

 I’m very excited about the long-term possibilities of this system.
 One of the biggest problems with the old FP system is the need to have someone run across the entire park to grab FP’s for different rides.
 Now this can be done with your cellphone.
 That has the potential to save you a lot of time in the park.
-However, my enthusiasm on this new system is tempered somewhat with the likelihood that we can only have 3 FP’s per day.

 By: Ryan Shade